thegooddocsproject/templates/how-to/about-how-to.md

 Think of them as recipes for getting stuff done!

 Sometimes you need to explain in detail how to do a specific task to a user.
-You don't need to teach them concepts, but you do need to prescribe a set of sequential steps they must do in that order otherwise they won't be able to use a feature properly.zz
+You don't need to teach them concepts, but you do need to prescribe a set of sequential steps they must do in that order otherwise they won't be able to use a feature properly.

 How-to articles are often confused with tutorials, which is not the case as they are _problem_-oriented not _learning_-oriented.